-One of Humanity’s most important problems at the moment is global warming; this is said to be mainly caused by the increase in carbon dioxide in the Earth’s atmosphere resulting from the burning of fossil fuels.
+One of humanity’s biggest problems at the moment is global warming; this is said to be mainly caused by the increase in carbon dioxide in the Earth’s atmosphere resulting from the burning of fossil fuels.
 Given how serious the consequences of global warming can be, its possible effects and the responses from human beings are being extensively analyzed.

-Genetic studies are being used to analyze these effects, and maybe even predict them and find solutions and mitigating measures.
-Specifically, it is interesting to wonder whether the effects of climate change have reached deep into the organisms, i.e. their genes.
+It is precisely here that genetic studies are being used to analyze these effects, and maybe even predict them and find solutions and mitigating measures.
+Specifically, it is interesting to wonder whether the effects of climate change have reached deep into organisms, i.e. their genes.

 Genetics against extinction

 We should not forget the specific effect of climate change on human health and illnesses.
-In addition to the its direct effects on human beings (such as breathing and allergic disorders), global warming can influence the dissemination of vectors of epidemic diseases such as the flu, plague or malaria.
-For example, birds, rodents or mosquitos.
-Genetics warns that in the case of the flu, for instance, some outbreaks (such as the “Spanish flu” in the early 19th century) may be related to a decrease in population size and genetic variability of the virus vector(s) such as ducks, geese and other wild birds.
+In addition to its direct effects on human beings (such as breathing and allergic disorders), global warming can influence the dissemination of vectors of epidemic diseases such as the flu, plague, malaria and even Covid 19.
+Take for example in the bird, rodent and mosquito populations, genetics warns that in the case of the flu, for instance, some outbreaks (such as the “Spanish flu” in the early 19th century) may be related to a decrease in population size and genetic variability of the virus vector(s) such as in ducks, geese and other wild birds.

 Manuel Ruiz Rejón